kmdouglass/mm-kmd/Notes/Micro-Manager Device Adapters.md

 # Building Micro-Manager Device Adapters

 ## Note
-These notes apply to Micro-Manager (MM) version 1.4 and Windows 7.
+These notes apply to Micro-Manager (MM) version 2.0 and Windows Server R2012.
 They are not guaranteed to work for other versions of Micro-Manager or other operating systems.

 Most of these notes were taken while writing a minimum device adapter and reading the